Bhargavi-ng/Migration_and_Housing/README.md

 ***Model Limitations:***
 	- This linear regression model only one independent variable - Population Migration with in U.S. Real estate prices have many other variables influencing it like population growth, housing unit growth, economic state of the country etc.
 	- We considered data for a smaller duration - 2015 to 2019 for this model.
-	- Also, the geographic spread is to big - all counties across U.S to be able to see any trends.
+	- Also, the geographic spread is too big - all counties across U.S to be able to see any trends.
 Limiting the data to high migration counties might have provided better output.

 Code base [Jupyter Notebook - Linear Regression model regressing house price and migration](https://github.com/hishamdewan/Migration_and_Housing/blob/main/linear_regression_HPI_vs_pop.ipynb).